best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 found in `.coveragerc`.
 Note coverage only extends to Python scripts in the `hooks`, and `{{ cookiecutter.repo_name }}/src` folders.

-To run code coverage, and view it as a HTML report, execute the following commands in your terminal:
+To run code coverage, and view it as an HTML report, execute the following commands in your terminal:

 ```shell
 coverage run -m pytest